quacky20/Treq/README.md

 ## License

-This project is open source and available under the [ISC License](LICENSE).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author